sahilsinghrana/sahilsinghrana.github.io/src/content/blog/howto/convert-string-to-literal/index.md

 ## Disclaimer

-Works great — but changing built-in prototypes has pros and cons.
+Works great, but changing built-in prototypes has pros and cons.
 Use it cautiously.
 Use this in small apps or controlled codebases.